OSLAT: Open Set Label Attention Transformer for Medical Entity Retrieval and Span Extraction: Datasets

 In order to answer these questions, we build two complementary datasets.
 The first dataset (\S~\ref{sec:rfe-dataset}) is comprised of texts in which patients describe their health issues (RFE dataset).
 The second dataset (\S~\ref{sec:hnlp-dataset}) is comprised of discharge summary notes written by physicians (hNLP dataset).
 The train-test split procedure (\S~\ref{sec:dataset_construct}) of these datasets is itself non-trivial as we need to split both target texts and medical entities such that the test set contains both \seen~and \unseen~ entities.
-Finally, we compare the entities in the two datasets in \S~\ref{sec:dataset_comparison}.
+Lastly, it's worth mentioning that there is a significant difference between the entity sets in both datasets (85\% from hNLP to RFE and 69\% from RFE to hNLP), this ensures that we do not provide undue advantage to the model during cross-domain evaluations.
+A detailed comparison between the two datasets is available in Appendix \ref{sec:dataset_comparison}.